pchengi/nm-workspace/README.md

     B)  If on an open node out on internet to participate in the test federation, use esgf-test

-          i) When you’re ready to run a test node, I’ll need to update the supernode list on aims1 with the fqdn
+          i) When you’re ready to run a test node as a supernode, I’ll need to update the supernode list on aims1 with the fqdn

 2) git clone the nm-workspace repo